-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-There will be 3 Discussion Board Forums throughout this course.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+There will be 3 Discussions throughout this course.
 Each thread must be at least 700 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words.
-(MLO: A, D, E, F)
+(MLO's: A, D, E, F)

-The student will write a 1,200-word minimum essay in current Turabian format that focuses on the topic provided through the Assignment Instructions.
-The paper must include 3–5 references in current Turabian formatting.
-(MLO: A, B, C, D, E, F)
+The student will write a 1,200-word minimum essay in current Turabian format that focuses on the topic provided in the instructions.
+The paper must include 3 – 5 references in current Turabian formatting.
+(MLO's: A, B, C, D, E, F)

-The student will submit his or her topic and outline for the Isaiah Bible Study/Lesson.
+The student will submit his or her topic and outline for the Isaiah Bible Lesson.
 The title must be listed on a title page in current Turabian formatting.
 The outline must follow on a separate page.
-(MLO: A, B, E, F)
+(MLO's: A, B, E, F)

-The student is to prepare a 1400–1700-word Bible Study Lesson from the same passages used in the Isaiah Bible Lesson Topic and Outline.
+The student is to prepare a 1400 to 1700-word manuscript of a Bible Lesson from the same passages used in the Isaiah Bible Lesson: Topic and Outline Assignment.
 These passages are provided on the assignment instructions document.
 The lesson must be like a manuscript of a sermon, lesson, or Bible study that would be delivered in a church context.
-The study must include at least 3–5 references in current Turabian formatting.
-(MLO: A, B, E, F)
+The study must include at least 3 to 5 references in current Turabian formatting.
+(MLO's: A, B, E, F)

-The student is to write a 1500–1800-word book analysis on the identity of the Servant of the Lord in the book of Isaiah in light of The Gospel According to Isaiah 53.
-(MLO: A, B, C, D, E, F)
+The student is to write a 1500 to 1800-word book analysis on the identity of the Servant of the Lord in the book of Isaiah in light of their reading of The Gospel According to Isaiah 53.
+(MLO's: A, B, C, D, E, F)